 Our program’s trainers are comprised of an elite team of campaign consultants, advisors and staff from all over the state of Washington, who have been involved in some of the most successful campaigns and initiatives seen in recent election cycles.
 Participants learn from these experts and develop practical knowledge in areas such as public speaking, fundraising, campaign strategy, voter contact, media and messaging and others.
 Candidates also meet an array of dynamic women who hold elected and appointed office and become a part of a supportive network, which includes a national association of Emerge alumnae, the Emerge board and advisory council members.

-16 Emerge Washington alumnae are currently in elected office.
-Another 12 alumnae of Emerge Washington are running for office in 2019.
+19 Emerge Washington alumnae are currently in elected office.
+Another 17 alumnae of Emerge Washington will be on the November, 2019 ballot.

 Karen Besserman is Emerge Washington’s inaugural Executive Director.
 She comes to Emerge Washington with a long history of managing and advocating for women candidates.
 Before moving to Seattle, she managed the campaign of Sharon Sayles Belton in Minneapolis, the first African-American woman elected as mayor of a major city.
 She also worked in Seattle on Maria Cantwell’s campaign for the Senate in 2000.